The Science of Clear Academic Prose: What "Write Clearly" Actually Means

 • Hedge claims, not methods

-Vague: "The results might possibly suggest that there may be some relationship."
+Vague: "The results might possibly suggest some link."

 Side-by-side comparison showing vague hedging versus precise hedging.
 Vague: 'might possibly suggest there may be some relationship' vs. Precise: 'suggest a moderate relationship (r = 0.42, p < .01)' with arrows showing the transformation